 The definition of a wound is damage to the integrity of biological tissue, including skin, mucous membranes, and organ tissues.
 Various types of trauma can cause these, and it is critical to ensure wounds are cleaned and appropriately dressed to limit the spread of infection and further injury.
 To correctly classify the cleanliness and condition of wounds, the CDC has established classification definitions composed of four classes of wound statuses:

-The American College of Clinical Wound Specialists (ACCWS) emphasizes how difficult it is to find a common wound denomination, as each tissue that has to heal, or the cause that induces the wound will necessarily have a different iter, a different approach.
+The American College of Clinical Wound Specialists (ACCWS) emphasizes how difficult it is to find a common wound denomination.
+Each tissue that has to heal or the cause that induces the wound will necessarily have a different iter, a different approach.
 To give some examples, the peritoneal cavity or the intrauterine space have membranes with a substantial repair capacity, but the percentage of producing adhesions or fibrosis is high.
 The reparative processes will depend heavily on genetic, molecular, and immune factors.
 The same surgical approach may give different results: laparoscopy, hysterectomy, laparotomy.

 The American Burn Association (ABA) points out that, despite advances in patient care and survival, there are still difficulties in administering the most appropriate treatments depending on the global geographic area.
 Furthermore, not only biological factors but also psychological ones merit consideration.

-According to statistical research of 2020, abdominal wounds are the ones most likely to be incorrectly classified as clean wounds, delaying the patient's recovery.
+According to the statistical research of 2020, abdominal wounds are most likely to be incorrectly classified as clean wounds, delaying the patient's recovery.

 Muscle injuries will respond differently depending on the cause: traumatic causes of sports activities or traumatic causes of war.
 Or, when the loss of muscle volume is significant, the metabolic environment will create anti-reparative molecular responses (lower amount of IGF-1 and pro-fibrotic activity).

 The clinical significance of proper wound classification lies in its ability to help predict the likelihood of surgical site infections, postoperative complications, and reoperation.
-Correctly classified wounds also have the potential to aid in assessing morbidity, mortality, and quality of life.
+Correctly classified wounds also can potentially aid in assessing morbidity, mortality, and quality of life.
 Patients receiving grafts also benefit from this classification scheme, as it helps to evaluate the degree of bacterial contamination upon grafting and, by extension, the ability of the graft to heal correctly.

 The human body is not sterile.
-The infection is the result of dynamic interactions between a host, a potential pathogen, and the environment.
+The infection results from dynamic interactions between a host, a potential pathogen, and the environment.
 It occurs when the microorganism successfully manages to evade the host's defense strategies, causing harmful changes in the host itself.
-The development of an infection is preceded by a series of complex interactions, not yet fully known.
+The development of an infection is preceded by a series of complex interactions not yet fully known.